-Are you looking for ways to improve your credit this year?
+Are you looking for ways to improve your credit score this year?
 You’ve researched the best online personal loans, found one with great rates, and paid it off, but your credit score hasn’t budged.
 What’s the deal?
 This is a common struggle among borrowers with installment loans.
-The problem is people assume all debt is the same, but it’s not, especially when installment loans are in play.
+The problem is people assume all debt is the same, but they are not, especially when installment loans are in play.

 What is an Installment Loan?

 It’s important to understand fully what an installment loan is and how it affects your credit score.
 First, an installment loan is a product that requires the debtor to pay a fixed amount each month for a specific term.
 For example, you take out a personal loan online for 24 months and pay $100 each month.
 This is an installment loan, and it can include loan products such as car loans, home loans, boat loans, etc.

 These loans get reported to credit bureaus and are used to determine your credit score.
 However, they matter to your score less than credit card debt because they’re considered a low-risk, stable product.
 Since these loans often have collateral attached to them, they don’t score as high as riskier credit products such as low-interest personal loans that don’t require collateral.
 Most people won’t stop making their car or house payments because they don’t want to lose their vehicle or have their home foreclosed on.
 So, while making these payments on time matters, it doesn’t have a huge impact on your credit report when they’re paid off.